IBM/dbb/Templates/Common-Backend-Scripts/README.md

 -w `<workspace>` | **Workspace directory**, an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
 The `packageBuildOutputs.sh` script is evaluating the logs directory.
 -t `<tarFileName>` | (Optional) Name of the **tar file** to create.
 **Artifact Upload options**
 -u | Flag to enable upload of outputs to the configured artifact repository.
+Also available as a general setting in `pipelineBackend.config`.
 -a `<application>` | **Application name** leveraged to define the artifact repository name.
 -b `<branch>`| Name of the **git branch** turning into a segment of the directory path in the artifact repository.
 Naming convention rules are implemented in `utilities/packageUtils.sh`.
 -p `<build/release>` | **Pipeline type** to indicate a `build` pipeline (build only with test/debug options) or a `release` pipeline (build for  optimized load modules) to determine the directory in the artifact repository for development and pipeline builds.